humbertoarndt/FdF/logbook.md

 # Week #01
 ## What is this project about?
-The PDF starts with a lesson history about (*Ghosts'n Goblins*)[https://en.wikipedia.org/wiki/Ghosts_%27n_Goblins_(video_game)/], a major commercial success across arcades and home systems side-scrolling platform game relesed for arcades in 1985.
+The PDF starts with a lesson history about [*Ghosts'n Goblins*](https://en.wikipedia.org/wiki/Ghosts_%27n_Goblins_(video_game)), a major commercial success across arcades and home systems side-scrolling platform game relesed for arcades in 1985.
 The game is often considered very difficult by arcade standards and is commonly regarded as **one of the most difficult games ever released.**

 The FdF project is about creating a simple wireframe model representation of a 3D landscape.
-I mentioned the project with friends, and seems the project is similar to (Point Cloud)[https://en.wikipedia.org/wiki/Point_cloud/].
+I mentioned the project with friends, and seems the project is similar to [Point Cloud](https://en.wikipedia.org/wiki/Point_cloud/).

 A point cloud is essensually the simplest form of a 3D  model.
 It is a collection of individual points plotted in 3D space.
 Each point contains several measurements including its cordinates along the X, Y and Z axis, and sometimes additonal data as color value, which is stored in RGB format and luminance value which determines how bright the point is.